How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 MVP Post-Launch Work

-Your work doesn't stop when the MVP is launched; you'll still be investing in it.
+Your work doesn't stop after the MVP is launched, you'll still be investing in it.
 In fact, this is when you enter a new round of tasks that include:

 • attracting real users and investors;